CAS-SIAT-XinHai/APTNESS/README.md

 #### Evaluation Metrics

-* The main evaluation metric
+* **The main evaluation metric**

-Empathy: Assess how well the response understands and appropriately expresses recognition of the Speaker's feelings and experiences.
+  * Empathy: Assess how well the response understands and appropriately expresses recognition of the Speaker's feelings and experiences. psychological problems are reflected in the dialogues.

-* Submetrics
+* **Submetrics**

-Coherence: Evaluate the relevance and logical connection of the response to the dialogue context.
+  * Coherence: Evaluate the relevance and logical connection of the response to the dialogue context.
-Informativity: Determine the richness and value of the information provided in the response.
+  * Informativity: Determine the richness and value of the information provided in the response.
-Identification: Rate the depth at which the response delves into the Speaker's situation and effectively identifies their problems.
+  * Identification: Rate the depth at which the response delves into the Speaker's situation and effectively identifies their problems.
-Comforting: Score the proficiency of the response in providing comfort and support.
+  * Comforting: Score the proficiency of the response in providing comfort and support.
-Suggestion: Rate the quality of the suggestions offered for addressing the Speaker's issues.
+  * Suggestion: Rate the quality of the suggestions offered for addressing the Speaker's issues.

 #### Turn-Based Dialogue Evaluation